kmatton/ASR-Helper/asr-models-support/Microsoft/README.md

 In addition to the transcribed text, this will produced model confidence scores for each speech segment detected, the timing within the audio file for each segment detected, and word-level timing information.
 See the script for more details on the arguments and other optional arguments you can use.

+### Evaluting the Performance (Word Error Rate) of Microsoft Speech-to-text Model
+If you have ground truth/human-labeled transcripts for your data, after transcribing via the [steps described in the section above](#using-a-speech-to-text-model), you can evaluate the peformance the speech-to-text model by following these steps:
+1. Normalize your ground truth transcripts so that they follow the notation used in the output of Microsoft's speech-to-text model. (#TODO: add steps from custom speech model above)
+2. Extract the basic text output produced by the Microsoft speech-to-text model (i.e. transcribed speech without punctuation or capitalization).
+Once you have completed the [transcription steps above](#using-a-speech-to-text-model) to obtain recognition results for your data (i.e. the recognition_results.csv), you can run the following command to get a file with just the basic text output: python get_transcripts_for_wer_calculation.py --input_file <path to your recognition_results.csv file> --output_dir <path to directory to save basic text transcript file to>
+3. At this point you should have two text files: one with your ground truth transcriptions and one with the transcriptions produced by the Micorosft speech-to-text model.
+Both of these files should be formatted so that each line is of the form: <audio file ID> <transcription text>.
+Both files should contain exactly the same audio file IDs.
+Once you've confirmed this, you can compute the WER using the score_transcriptions.sh script in the `evaluation` directory in this repo.
+The instructions on running that script can be found in the README file in that directory.

 #### Extensions
 If you wish to adapt the scripts described above for your own purposes, the following documentation may be useful:
 * This [article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text#query-parameters) describes the Speech Recognition response parameters for the REST API, which I found to be the same as the response parameters for the Speech SDK (I could not found a similar article describing the parameters for the speech SDK).